albertkun/21S-ASIAAM-191A-Assignments/Week_01/lab1.md

 ## Due Thursday 4/8:

-1. Create a new field using two fields in the `CA_Counties_2019.shp` data set or another of your choosing.
+1. Calculate a new field using already existing fields in the `CA_Counties_2019.shp` dataset or another dataset of your choosing.

 2. Create a geojson named `lab1.geojson` and add it to your repository.